wp-plugins/ultimate-blogroll/readme.txt

 7. This is the confirmation mail that you will receive everytime a linktrade was made

 == Changelog ==

+= 1.8.2 =
+* added curl support, thanks to Rob of abcblogcast
+* fixed bug checking for external links, there is no need in receiving a warning (ports not open) if you don't need the feature
+* curl support should fix the "Could not check for reciprocal website.
+Check if ports are open." warning

 = 1.8.1 =
 * updated magic methods to be compatible with php 5.3